Results

 Learn more

 … archaea, and micro-eukaryoes, along with their associated viruses and mobile genetic elements.
 Beyond exploring and … the Program aims to unlock the fundamental principles that govern ecosystem processes.
-This research provides … the environment.
-These advances have led to groundbreaking discoveries in diversity and novel functions identified in …
+This research provides … to ecosystem functions, the Program helps drive innovations that could advance our understanding of Earth’s ecosystems. …

 Learn more